devops329/devops/instruction/grafanaOnCall/grafanaOnCall.md

 Let's discuss each of these steps in detail.

-### Define your communication preferences
+### Define communication preferences

-To define your communication preferences, use the Grafana Cloud main navigation menu for `Alerts & IRM > OnCall > Users`.
+To define communication preferences, use the Grafana Cloud main navigation menu for `Alerts & IRM > OnCall > Users`.
 There you should see your name listed as the only user in your account.
 Press the `Edit` button.

-Add you phone number and verify it using the steps found on the `Phone Verification` tab.
+Add your phone number and verify it using the steps found on the `Phone Verification` tab.

 ![Phone verification](phoneVerification.png)

 Install the OnCall Mobile app using the steps found on the `Mobile App Connection` tab.
-Make sure that after you have installed the application that you allow it to make audible notifications.
+Make sure that after you have installed the application, you allow it to make audible notifications.
 Use the `Test push` buttons to verify you have it all set up correctly.

 ![Mobile connection](mobileConnection.png)

-You can also associate your Slack account or integrate you Google Calendar if you desire.
+You can also associate your Slack account or integrate your Google Calendar if you desire.

 Setup your `Default Notifications` so that you receive notifications both for the **Default** and **Important** levels of events.
 You can specify to notify you with SMS, email, phone calls, or mobile push notifications.
 Intersperse the notifications with appropriate wait periods as you desire.

 The different steps in the notifications will each successively trigger until you finally acknowledge that you have received the notification.
-The idea is that you want things to get gradually loader and more annoying until you finally respond.
+The idea is that you want things to get gradually louder and more annoying until you finally respond.

 ![Notification options](notificationOptions.png)